-Yvonne Rogers is the Director of the Interaction Centre at University College London, a Professor of Interaction Design and the Deputy Head of Department in the Computer Science Department.
-Former positions include professorships at the Open University, Indiana University, and Sussex University.
-She has also been a visiting professor at University Cape Town, University of Melbourne, Queensland University of Technology, Stanford University, Apple, and UC San Diego.
-She is internationally renowned for her work in human-computer interaction, interaction design, and ubiquitous computing.
-She was awarded a prestigious EPSRC Dream Fellowship to rethink the relationship between aging, computing, and creativity.
-She is passionate about designing computers that are engaging, exciting, and even provocative.
-She has published over 250 articles, and is a co-author of the definitive textbook on interaction design, which has sold over 200,000 copies worldwide and been translated into six languages.
+Yvonne Rogers is the director of the Interaction Centre at University College London, a professor of Interaction Design and the deputy head of department in the Computer Science Department.
+Former positions include professorships at the Open University, Indiana University and Sussex University; she has also been a visiting professor at University Cape Town, University of Melbourne, Queensland University of Technology, Stanford University, Apple and UCSD.
+She is internationally renowned for her work in human-computer interaction, interaction design and ubiquitous computing.
+She was awarded a prestigious EPSRC dream fellowship to rethink the relationship between ageing, computing and creativity.
+She is passionate about designing computers that are engaging, exciting and even provocative.
+She has published over 250 articles and is a co-author of the definitive textbook on Interaction Design that has sold over 200,000 copies worldwide and been translated into 6 languages.

 As a Program Manager on the Bing Experiences team, Shree and his team strive to deliver the best product quality and whole page experience for the most ubiquitous and essential online habit—search—in Bing.
 Before joining the Bing team, Shree was on the Health Solutions Group development team.
 Going back further, he helped build products in various early and mid-stage companies, focusing on areas of machine diagnostics, two-step authentication, and mobile software.